How Many Bank Accounts Should I Have?

 Downsize when necessary

 Keep in mind that there are also middle-ground solutions out there.
-For instance, some account issuers, like Ally Bank, allow you to open one savings account and compartmentalize its funds into different “buckets.”
+For instance, some options, like the SoFi Checking and Savings Account, allow you to compartmentalize your money into different “vaults.”
 This gives you budgeting flexibility without forcing you to open an unwieldy number of accounts.

 FAQs